KTH-RPL/DeFlow/README.md

 - `dataprocess/extract_*.py` : pre-process data before training to speed up the whole training time.
   [Dataset we included now: Argoverse 2 and Waymo.  more on the way: Nuscenes, custom data.]

-- `0_process.py`: process data with save dufomap, cluster labels inside file.
-Only needed for training.
+- `process.py`: process data with save dufomap, cluster labels inside file.
+Only needed once for training.

-- `1_train.py`: Train the model and get model checkpoints.
+- `train.py`: Train the model and get model checkpoints.
 Pls remember to check the config.

-- `2_eval.py` : Evaluate the model on the validation/test set.
+- `eval.py` : Evaluate the model on the validation/test set.
 And also upload to online leaderboard.

-- `3_vis.py` : For visualization of the results with a video.
+- `save.py` : For visualization of the results with a video.

 <details> <summary>🎁 <b>One repository, All methods!</b> </summary>
 <!-- <br> -->